crossclassify/xc-sdk-android/README.md

       app:check_box_field_name= <YOUR_FIELD_NAME>
     />
 ```
-- Field contents are not captured unless you add IncludeContentTracking Tag, regardless to field type, for the field that you need [Field Content Tracking](https://gitlab.com/abdal1/crossclassify/matomo-android-sdk/-/settings/integrations).
+- Field contents are not captured unless you add IncludeContentTracking Tag, regardless to field type, for the field that you need **Field Content Tracking**.
 ```xml
 <!--CHANGE BEFORE COMPILE-->
 <com.crossclassify.trackersdk.utils.view.TrackerEditText